osg-htc/docs/docs/compute-element/hosted-ce.md

 In particular, you should now know which [accounts to create](#user-accounts) for the communities that you wish to serve at your cluster.

+Also consider the size and number of jobs that the OSG should send to your site (e.g., number of cores, memory, GPUs, walltime) as well as their scheduling policy (e.g. preemptible backfill partitions).

 Additionally, OSG staff may have directed you to follow installation instructions from one or more of the following
 sections: